 I think we need a whole re-education in this country.
-We didn’t — we missed it when we watched the automation of the cotton picker thirty or forty years ago.
+We didn’t — we missed it when we watched the automation of the cotton picker 30 or 40 years ago.
 We missed the fact that three, four, five million people were still on cotton plantations and tobacco plantations and sugarcane plantations who had been there since slavery, never reading, never writing, knowing nothing about society, was dumped all at once, within one-and-a-half decades, into the major cities of the country.
 Something like one-fifth of our population had just come off the plantations in 1965, '70.
 And those are they who are the super poor, who are uneducated, that this country do not want to invest in educating.
 I mean, there's some stuff going on among us that we just have not taken the time to look at.

 AMY GOODMAN: Housing, who do you believe in New Orleans is designing this experiment on privatization?
 There’s a T-shirt at the tribunal that says something like "Don’t believe the hype.
 It’s not redevelopment" — let’s see if I can get it exactly.
 "It’s not redevelopment that is slow, so-called, here" — let me get it exactly.
 "Don’t believe the hype.
 Gulf Coast recovery is not 'slow.'
 It’s a privatization scheme that takes away our homes, schools, hospitals and human rights."
 Do you agree with that?